Rate Sheet Terms and Conditions

 On the Company’s request, the Rate Sheet Subscriber must use commercially reasonable efforts to deliver to the Company or destroy all documents or other materials containing or referring to the Confidential Information which are in its possession, power or control; or in the possession, power or control of persons who have received Confidential Information from the Rate Sheet Subscriber except to the extent that:

-(a) the Rate Sheet Subscriber requires the Confidential Information for the purpose of performing its obligations or exercising its rights under these Terms and Conditions; or
+(a) the Rate Sheet Subscriber requires the Confidential Information for the purpose of performing its obligations or exercising its rights under this Agreement; or

 (b) the Rate Sheet Subscriber is otherwise entitled to retain the Confidential Information.

-7.3 No disclosure of the terms of these Terms and Conditions
+7.3 No disclosure of the terms of this Agreement

 7.4 Injunctive Relief

-Subject to this clause 8 these Terms and Conditions will take effect from the date of these Terms and Conditions and continue indefinitely unless the parties give written notice of termination in accordance with clause 8.
+Subject to this clause 8 this Agreement will take effect from the date of this Agreement and continue indefinitely unless the parties give written notice of termination in accordance with clause 8.

 8.2 General rights to terminate

-Either party may terminate these Terms and Conditions by notifying the other party by notice in writing to the other party on the occurrence of any of the following events:
+Either party may terminate this Agreement by notifying the other party by notice in writing to the other party on the occurrence of any of the following events:

-(a) if the other party breaches any of the terms of the Terms and Conditions and the breach is material, and:
+(a) if the other party breaches any of the terms of the Agreement and the breach is material, and: